AzuraCast/AzuraCast/SUPPORT.md

 This command will show you a running log of all containers.
 You can also get detailed logs by running `docker-compose logs -f service`, where "service" is one of `web`, `stations`, etc.

-#### Bare-metal
+#### Ansible

-Since the Bare-metal installation interacts directly with your host server, its logs are in various locations across the system.
+Since the Ansible installation interacts directly with your host server, its logs are in various locations across the system.

 - AzuraCast: `/var/azuracast/www_tmp/azuracast.log`
 - Nginx Access: `/var/azuracast/www_tmp/access.log`